-The purpose of this policy is also to explore peer on peer abuse.
+The purpose of this policy is also to explore child on child abuse.
 The policy also includes a planned and supportive response to the issues.
 At Slaley First School we have the following policies in place that should be read in conjunction with this policy: